HP 300: Design reuse

 HP commonly reused the work of killed products in other product designs to save money and keep design-team morale up.
-The processor board and I/O boards were used in later HP 3000 systems that used the HP300's advanced designs: HP3000 model 30 (project name: Koala - a single card bay stand-alone box) and model 33 (project name: Toothpick - a double card bay table design) reused many of HP300's designs.
+The processor board and I/O boards were used in later HP 3000 systems that used the HP300's advanced designs: HP3000 model 30 (project name Koala - a single card bay stand-alone box) and model 33 (project name Toothpick - a double card bay table design) reused many of HP300's designs.
 The HP300 diagnostics (DUS) were ported over and used in these and future HP3000 models.

-Later, the HP300 design team over came the first generation HP300 slower TTL circuitry with a SOS design (project name: Sizzler).
-Again the GM killed its release and reused its designs in a new HP3000 model 40 (project name: Cub - single card bay stand-alone box) and the model 44 (project name: Grizzly - double card bay table design).
+Later, the HP300 design team over came the first generation HP300 slower TTL circuitry with a SOS design (project name Sizzler).
+Again the GM killed its release and reused its designs in a new HP3000 model 40 (project name Cub - single card bay stand-alone box) and the model 44 (project name Grizzly - double card bay table design).

-The HP3000 models 30, 33, 40, 44, 42, & 48 went on to great success using what was developed in the HP300.
-The HP300's change to one (at the time) high speed interface HP-IB channel from HP3000's previous use of many different type internal IF cards radically changed and improved future HP system designs.
+The HP3000 models 30, 33, 40, 44, 42, and 48 went on to great success, using what was developed in the HP300.
+The HP300's change to one (at the time) high-speed interface HP-IB channel from HP3000's previous use of many different type internal IF cards radically changed and improved future HP system designs.

-Developed about the same time in Loveland CO, then later in the same GSD Cupertino site, the HP 250 small business system running an easy to use HP250 Business Basic language to access HP's Image Database, was based on the HP9845 workstation using a HP Loveland calculator processor.
-The built-in CRT head with softkeys and the embedded keyboard design removed from the HP300 was reused in the HP250 table-top designs.
+Developed about the same time in Loveland CO, then later in the same GSD Cupertino site, the HP 250 small business system running an easy-to-use HP250 Business Basic language to access HP's Image Database, was based on the HP 9845 workstation using a HP Loveland calculator processor.
+The built-in CRT head with softkeys and the embedded keyboard design removed from the HP300 were reused in the HP250 table-top designs.